thuiar/Adaptive-Decision-Boundary/README.md

 }
 ```
 ### Acknowledgments
-This paper is founded by National Natural Science Foundation of China, etc.
+This paper is founded by seed fund of Tsinghua University (Department of Computer Science and Technology)- Siemens Ltd., China Joint Research Center for Industrial Intelligence and Internet of Things.